SteveBarnes-BH/bh_pip/docs/index.md

 `pac.pac` the URL of which was set within the Internet Explorer settings and the exact version of which was available depended on the factors above, _(probably not the socks)_.

-Manually fetching and parsing this file was not for everybody so GE_Pip was born.
+Manually fetching and parsing this file was not for everybody so BH_Pip was born.

 ## What does it do?

-When GE_Pip.py is executed it follows the following process:
+When BH_Pip.py is executed it follows the following process:

  1. Query the local internet explorer settings for the URL of the proxy configuration file.
  1. Fetch that file if possible.